Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Simulation Results

 \subsection{Phase transition}

-To test the impact of the sensing spectral on the performance of GLM-EP, we carry out phase transition study of GLM-EP in Fig.~\ref{Fig:PT} under various values of $\beta$.
+To test the impact of the sensing spectrum on the performance of GLM-EP, we carry out phase transition study in Fig.~\ref{Fig:PT} under various values of $\beta$.
 We consider two instances of $f$, the absolute value function and that defined in \eqref{Eqn:f_example3}.
 We see that for both functions, the empirical perfect recovery threshold of $\delta$ improves as $\beta$ increases (corresponding to spikier spectrum), which is consistent with the claim of Theorem \ref{The:1}.